hanzhi713/image-collage-maker/README.md

   --max_width MAX_WIDTH
                         Maximum width of the collage.
-This option is only valid if unfair option is enabled (default: 80) --redunt_window REDUNT_WINDOW
-                        The guaranteed window size (size x size) to have no duplicated tiles in it (default: 0) --freq_mul FREQ_MUL   Frequency multiplier to balance tile fairless and mosaic quality.
+This option is only valid if unfair option is enabled (default: 80) --freq_mul FREQ_MUL   Frequency multiplier to balance tile fairless and mosaic quality.
 Minimum: 0.
 More weight will be put on tile fairness when this number increases. (default: 1)